M4xwo/AlignmentScriptsV1/README.md

 On the last day of the course we also added the last part of the script which also takes the name of the phylum as well as the ID of the bacteria.
 That was also the time where we used a container, using the `docker`command to fetch the necessary data straight from the NCIB database which was really cool.

-As with our first project we merged our results and visualized them using RSTudio again:
+As with our first project we merged our results and visualized them using RStudio again:

 ```R
 library(ggplot2)